arasdk/jaffle-shop-ado-slim-ci/.devops-pipelines/readme.md

 - Set up a storage account in Azure for manifest file management
 - Configure an Azure DevOps Service Connection to enable the DevOps pipeline to access the storage account
+- Add the two pipelines to the DevOps project
+- Go to the Repository settings -> branch policies of your DevOps project and specify a build validation rule for the main branch in your project.
+Configure the `azure-pipelines-dbt-slim-ci.yml` pipeline to run as part of the build validation rule.
 - Modify `profiles.yml` to use the appropriate settings for your data warehouse
 - Modify `template-steps-init-dbt.yml` to intall your preferred dbt-adapter instead of `dbt-databricks`
 - Set the correct environment variables for your dbt profile in `azure-pipelines-dbt-ci-main.yml` and `azure-pipelines-dbt-slim-ci.yml`